MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

 This topic provides troubleshooting guidance for when a global administrator encounters an error when attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code.

-## Trial account blocked by company policy
+## Cause: Trial account blocked by company policy

 When trying and failing to redeem a Fraud Protection promotion code, a global administrator may encounter the following error: